x64dbg/blog/_posts/2026-05-17-visualizing-x64dbg-trace-recordings.md

             custom_data_block_count += 1
 ```

-During this loop, a graph is constructed carefully.
+During this loop, a graph is constructed iteratively.

 Even after the loop, some cleanup chores are performed just in case of a straggling node, to ensure the graph is complete.
-One such instance could be where there is only one block, or someone did not even reach a branching instruction at all during their trace.
+One such instance could be where there is only one block, or someone did not even reach a branching instruction during their trace that would terminate the current block, or even at all.

 ### Graph Construction